utahsaint-org/Hackers-Challenge-Walkthroughs/2018 SAINTCON/ClassicCrypto/S7erCref7 Moon Base/README.md

 3	-0.470	EXPLAINED JESSORE
 ```

-Let's make the wild leap that the first two words are "encrypted message" and look closer.
+Let's make the wild leap that the first two words are `encrypted message` and look closer.

 ```
  5: e is the 5th letter in the alphabet